 Special guests passionate about reading at the livestream event included South African musician, Majozi, who read the story of Lory Dory, written by Brendon O’Neill, while Dr Nokubonga Khoza, read a Book Dash Zulu bedtime story, Little Ant’s Big Plan, written by Candice Dingwall.
 Dunlop employees Itumeleng Majofi and Eugene Oosthuizen completed the line-up with Tortoise finds his home, in Sesotho, written by Maya Fowler and Lesedi’s Sandbox, an Afrikaans book written by Mathapelo Mabaso.

 Majozi encouraged the community to donate after reading Lory Dory, sharing the importance of reading in his life.
 “Some of my fondest memories growing up, involved reading.
 Whether it was discovering new words or new worlds, reading was and still is, an integral part of my creative foundation starting from a very young age.
 Reading is so important for the minds of our children,” he said.

-Earlier this year, Dunlop sponsored 700 Book Dash books to be distributed to needy children and is now calling upon its employees and extensive dealer network to support its mission to kickstart the literacy journeys of South African children.
+Earlier this year, Dunlop sponsored 700 Book Dash books to be distributed to needy children and the Literacy Day Bedtime Story livestream event called upon its employees and extensive dealer network to support its mission to kickstart the literacy journeys of South African children.

 With education as a key pillar of Sumitomo Rubber SA’s corporate social investment strategy, the company supports two Ladysmith schools with learning materials, mentorship and careers days, and recently partnered with Book Dash to create the Dunlop “Are we there yet?” podcast which offers captivating locally inspired audio stories and is available on the Dunlop MyTyres app and other podcast platforms.